kvendrik/intercom-react/README.md

 1. Make your changes.
 2. Check your changes in the playground (`yarn playground`).
+3. Build using `yarn build` and change your playground `Intercom` import path to `../` (this way you import the build instead of the TypeScript files).
-3. Test you changes in/on multiple browsers and devices.
+4. Test you changes in/on multiple browsers and devices.
-4. Add/Alter the appropriate tests.
+5. Add/Alter the appropriate tests.
-5. Make sure all tests pass (`yarn lint && yarn test`).
+6. Make sure all tests pass (`yarn lint && yarn test`).
-6. Create a PR.
+7. Create a PR.